mdeniz/marcus_bikes/README.md

 * Entity for different options of products: certain customizable parts are indeed options of the product.
 Polymorphic relationships
 * Parts as a separate entity from Product.
+* Represent incompatibilities and calculate compatibility or the othe way around?

 #### Limitations??
 ### Main user actions